 The best trading apps for beginners are:

-Don’t discount IG, either.
+Don’t discount IG either, though.
 This platform has an excellent, free traders’ academy that will teach you everything you need to know.
 While it will be a steeper learning curve that the options above, it could be a good match if you are a determined new starter who wants room to grow.

 All of the trading apps listed on this page are authorised by the Financial Conduct Authority.
 FCA authorisation requires firms to meet high standards that are designed to safeguard consumers from dangerous and unethical practices.
 These standards include rules on the separation of client monies so that they are protected in the event of a platform becoming insolvent.
 Never trade on an app that is not either authorised or regulated by the FCA as you will not be guaranteed these protections.